Aif4thah/SecCW/README.md

 Secured Continuous Wave transmission

-> 🤝 **Ethical Sponsorship Request** : While this project is open-source and free to use, we kindly ask that if you are using it for commercial purposes or in a business setting, please consider sponsoring the project through GitHub Sponsors.
-Your support helps maintain and improve the project, ensuring it remains a valuable resource for everyone.
-Thank you for your understanding and generosity!
+> [!CAUTION]
+> This is a non-standardized POC.
+Use it at your own risk.

+> [!WARNING]
-> ⚠️ **Disclaimer** : **This is a non-standardized POC at this time.
-Use it at your own risk.**, I do not guarantee any form of confidentiality, compliance or authenticity without further study.
-This repository and its tools are provided "as is."
+> This repository and its tools are provided "as is."
 The author(s) make no representations or warranties, express or implied, regarding the operation of the information, content, materials, tools, services, or products included.
 The author(s) disclaim, to the full extent permissible by law, all warranties, express or implied, including implied warranties of merchantability and fitness for a particular purpose.

-## Quick Demo
+> [!NOTE]
+> While this project is open-source and free to use, we kindly ask that if you are using it for commercial purposes or in a business setting, please consider sponsoring the project through GitHub Sponsors.
+Your support helps maintain and improve the project, ensuring it remains a valuable resource for everyone.
+Thank you for your understanding and generosity.

+## Proof Of Concept

-### Amplification & compliance
+### Amplification

 * To leverage this proof of concept, I suggest using an external LNA as RF amplifier to gain a small amount of power (less than **0.5W to ensure compliance with local regulations.**)

+### Cryptographic concerns

 * **crpyptagraphic keys management is a big deal** that the POC do not describes.

 We just simplify the NIST.SP.800-57 Key States :

 | States | Short Description |
 |-----|-----|